MaxBytes/Performance-comparison-of-fundamental-algorithm-for-computing-factorial/ReadMe.md

 ![ratio_alg5](ratio_alg5.png)

 ## Conclusion
-If you are working with time critical issue, then any of Algorithm1,2,3,4 and Algorithm5.
+If you are working with time critical issue, then any of Algorithm1,2,3,4 and Algorithm5 should be avoided.
 You shold use more faster algorithm instead.
 If you don't need fast algorithm, choose Algorithm4 or Algorithm5.
 All of Algorithm1,2,3,4, and Algorithm5 might be ok if n is less than 10000.